MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 ![AlwaysOn Global Distribution](./images/alwayson-global-distribution.gif "AlwaysOn Global Distribution")

-## Loosely-coupled event-driven architecture
+## Loosely coupled event-driven architecture

 Loose coupling provides the cornerstone of a microservice architecture by allowing services to be designed in a way that each service has little or no knowledge of surrounding services.
 The _loose_ aspect allows a service to operate independently.
 The coupling aspect allows for inter-service communication through well-defined interfaces.
 In the context of a mission critical application it further facilitates high-availability by preventing downstream failures from cascading to frontends or different deployment stamps.

 Evaluate these key characteristics of loose coupling for application design:

-- Services are not constrained to use the same compute platform, programming language, runtime, or operating system.
+- Services aren't constrained to use the same compute platform, programming language, runtime, or operating system.
 - Services can scale independently, optimizing the use of infrastructure and platform resources.
-- Failures can be handled separately and do not affect client transactions.
+- Failures can be handled separately and don't affect client transactions.
 - Transactional integrity is harder to maintain because data creation and persistence happens within separate services.
 - End-to-end tracing requires more complex orchestration.

-When implementing loose coupling, **event-driven architecture** and **asynchronous message processing** are key design patterns which should be applied for interactions which do not require an immediate response.
+When implementing loose coupling, **event-driven architecture** and **asynchronous message processing** are key design patterns for interactions which don't require an immediate response.
 Events indicate a change in state within entities and are generated by event *producers*.
-Producers do not know anything about how events should be processed or handled.
-The is the responsibility of *consumers*.
-When using asynchronous event-driven communication, a producer publishes an event when something happens within its domain which another component needs to be aware of, such as a price change in a product catalogue, which consumers will subscribe to receive so they can process the events asynchronously.
+Producers don't know anything about how events should be processed or handled.
+That is the responsibility of *consumers*.
+When using asynchronous event-driven communication, a producer publishes an event when something happens within its domain, which another component needs to be aware of, such as a price change in a product catalog, which consumers will subscribe to receive so they can process the events asynchronously.

 > [!TIP]
 > Refer to the [Event-driven architecture](/azure/architecture/guide/architecture-styles/event-driven) and [asynchronous processing](/azure/architecture/patterns/async-request-reply) patterns for further details.